 “If you really want to write something, just don’t be afraid to write it.
 You never know if a lot of people will think it is really great.”

-Shepherd Elementary School 3rd-grader Ainsley Sedalia Ainsley says he got the idea to write this unique story while he was trading funny stories about grannies with his friends.
+“My story will be full of action and it has some funny parts in it,” explains Ainsley.
+He says he got the idea to write this unique story while he was trading funny stories about grannies with his friends.
+When tasked with writing a play, he decided to go with this one.
 The most challenging part of writing this play, however, was choosing his protagonists.
 He hopes that through the determined granny and the champion boxer, that his play “will be both full of action and have some funny parts.”

 While this is Ainsley’s first time writing a play, it is not his first time writing stories.
 “Well, I’ve written stories about basketball and I’m writing another one now,” says Ainsley.

-Ainsley says that he enjoys playwriting and wants to continue writing on his own after finishing YPT’s After-School Playwriting Program.
+After the After-School Playwriting Program, Ainsley says that he enjoys playwriting and wants to continue writing on his own.
 His advice to young writers: “If you really want to write something, just don’t be afraid to write it.
 You never know if a lot of people will think it is really great.”